 Validate, validate, and validate some more.
 When you think you’ve validated enough, keep on validating until you’re blue in the face.
 I need to hear that it’s okay to feel and experience what I’m feeling and experiencing.
 Even if it feels like it’s encouraging negativity, it’s not; it’s making space for what’s already there without any judgments.
 The world has far too many judgments, and no one needs more of those when it comes to their mental illness.

-- “That really sucks“: Don’t minimize, don’t sugarcoat.
+Don’t minimize, don’t sugarcoat.
 Call a spade a spade.
 Depression sucks ass.
+This is a simple form of validation that recognizes that someone is having a hard time.

-- “You don’t need to respond but I’ll keep messaging you unless you tell me to stop”: When I get depressed I isolate.
+When I get depressed, I isolate.
 I hide from the world, and I think everyone most likely hates me as much as I hate myself.
 If I’m feeling low, chances are I won’t respond to a message, but that doesn’t mean it’s not important for me to receive it.
 If it feels like someone gets that, it means a lot.

 What are some of the things you would like people to do when you’re not feeling well?